“Judy Garland is in it, which is always a step in the right direction.” – Dorothy Kilgallen, 1941

 December 30, 1942: Judy had some wardrobe fittings for Girl Crazy.
 Time called: 9 a.m.; Judy arrived at 10 a.m.; dismissed: 3:00 p.m.

-Photo: Judy on MGM’s Backlot #3, the “Western Street,” during filming.
+Photo: Judy on MGM’s Backlot #3, on the “Billy the Kid Street,” during filming.
 Check out The Judy Room’s “Judy Garland on the MGM Backlot” section for more information about where this and Judy’s other films were made on that famous backlot.

 December 30, 1943: Here’s a great three-page ad published on this day in the “Film Daily” trade paper.
 Below is a standard newspaper ad.
 Thousands Cheer, in spite of its light plot, was a big holiday Technicolor treat!

-December 30, 1944: MGM placed this as in the trade magazine “Motion Picture Herald.”
+December 30, 1944: MGM placed this ad in the trade magazine “Motion Picture Herald.”

 December 30, 1946: Judy posed for this costume shot for The Pirate.